lucky01/PIN2DMD/firmware/latest/EVO192x64/README.md

 # PIN2DMD

-Firmware for a EVO128x32 board to drive a HUB75 RGB panel.
+Firmware for a EVO192x64 board to drive a HUB75 RGB panel.

-Standard firmware is for two 64x32 1/16 scan panels in a row for 128x32 resolution.
+Standard firmware is for three 64x64 1/32 scan P2 panels in a row for 192x64 resolution.

 Copy the .upd file to you micro SD card to upload the firmware to your device with firmware >= 2.50 preinstalled. (for XL >= 2.08)